-Basically patron saints go back to the days of the Roman Empire.
+Patron saints go back to the days of the Roman Empire.

 These churches then would bear their name in their honor.
-Church goers would not only pray at the church but would pay respect to the church’s saint.
+Churchgoers would not only pray at the church but would pay respect to the church’s saint.

-In fact there are a couple of other ways that a church may share a saint’s name.
+There are a couple of other ways that a church may share a saint’s name.